biosp4rk/mzmr/readme.txt

 You can specify the seed to use for randomization, which must be a number between 0 and 2147483647.
 If left blank, a random seed will be chosen.
 Unless you're using the same seed and settings as someone else, there's no reason to provide a seed.

-Click on the gear icon to bring up application settings.
-Here, you can enable some time-saving options, including automatically loading the previous ROM and randomization settings, and always saving a log file and map images.

 --------
 3. Items
 --------